chrisj7903/Read-Victron-advertised-data/README.md

 This should produce for a current of approximately 24/4 = 6A (depending on the voltage drop as the current increases).

 Following are 5 screen snippets taken within a few moments of each other, during the test described above:
-- Adruino IDE Serial Monitor output as BatteryMonitor is 'booted up' on ESP32:
+- Arduino IDE Serial Monitor output as BatteryMonitor is 'booted up' on ESP32:
 <img src="images/BM_output_5.6A.jpg" width="150" height="300">

 - Serial Monitor VERBOSE mode output (I entered "V" to toggle ON)